ikeepo/to-be-a-programmer/docs/job_oriented_job/fastapi.md

 dependency injection system is the underlying mechanism FastAPI provides to manage and execute dependencies which are specific functions or logic.
 ### dependency  vs  middleware
-They seem similar because they both handle pre-processing logic, but they seve different purposes and operate at different levels. dependency are scoped to specific routes or globally via app.dependency(). middleware default globally,
+They seem similar because they both handle pre-processing logic, but they server different purposes and operate at different levels. dependency are scoped to specific routes or globally via app.dependency(). middleware default globally,
 I use dependency for precision, middleware for broad tasks.